ClaroJp/Heap-Application/README.md

 4. View all remaining tasks.

 ## Why I Made This
-I created this program to practice using the Heap data structure and to make a simple tool that organizes tasks efficiently.
-It helps me understand how heaps work while providing a basic utility for task management.
-This program is a beginner project and is open for improvements.
-Feel free to fork and modify!
+I made this application to solve a common problem: managing tasks efficiently based on their importance.
+Often, it’s easy to get overwhelmed by multiple tasks, and I wanted a simple tool to prioritize them and ensure the most urgent ones are addressed first.